What is Rideshare Insurance?

 Myth 1: "My Personal Auto Insurance Covers Me While Driving for Uber/Lyft"

 This is the most common and dangerous misconception.
 Personal auto insurance policies contain specific exclusions for commercial activities, including transporting passengers or goods for a fee.
-When you drive for Uber, Lyft, or delivery services, you're engaging in commercial activity that your personal policy explicitly doesn't cover.
-Insurers routinely investigate claims to identify commercial use, and they will deny coverage if they discover undisclosed rideshare or delivery driving.
+Insurers routinely investigate claims to identify commercial use, and they will deny coverage if they discover undisclosed rideshare or delivery driving—regardless of the circumstances.

 Myth 2: "The Rideshare Company's Insurance is Enough"

 While Uber and Lyft provide substantial insurance during Periods 2 and 3, significant gaps exist.
-During Period 1 (app on, waiting), you have minimal liability coverage and no physical damage protection for your vehicle.
-The high deductibles ($1,000-$2,500) during active rides also leave you vulnerable to unexpected costs.
+During Period 1, you have minimal liability coverage and no physical damage protection for your vehicle.
+California's SB 371 also dramatically cut UM/UIM coverage to $60,000 per person/$300,000 per incident, which can be quickly exhausted in serious accidents.
 Relying solely on TNC coverage means accepting substantial financial risk.

 Myth 3: "My Insurer Won't Find Out About My Rideshare Driving"

 Insurance companies have sophisticated methods for identifying rideshare and delivery activities.
-They cross-reference claim locations and times with TNC data, review social media, and investigate inconsistencies in your claim details.
-When they discover undisclosed commercial use, they don't just deny the claim—they often cancel your entire policy, making it difficult and expensive to find coverage in the future.
+They cross-reference claim locations and times with TNC data, review digital records, and investigate inconsistencies in claim details.
+When they discover undisclosed commercial use, they don't just deny the claim—they often cancel your entire policy.
+For tips on finding affordable coverage after a lapse, see our guide to cheap car insurance in 2026.

 Myth 4: "Rideshare Insurance is Too Expensive"

-At $6-30 per month for most drivers, rideshare endorsements cost less than many people spend on coffee each week.
-Compared to the potential costs of an uninsured accident—which could include vehicle replacement ($10,000-$50,000), liability claims ($50,000-$1,000,000+), legal fees, and policy cancellation—the endorsement cost is minimal.
+At $6–$30 per month for most drivers, rideshare endorsements cost less than many people spend on a streaming subscription.
+Compared to the potential costs of an uninsured accident—vehicle replacement, liability claims, and legal fees—the endorsement is a minimal expense.
 The question isn't whether you can afford rideshare insurance; it's whether you can afford to drive without it.

 Myth 5: "I Only Drive Occasionally, So I Don't Need Special Coverage"

 Frequency doesn't matter when it comes to coverage exclusions.
 Whether you drive one hour per week or 40 hours, your personal policy excludes commercial use.
-A single accident while logged into a rideshare or delivery app can result in a denied claim and policy cancellation, regardless of how rarely you drive for these services.
+A single accident while logged into a rideshare app can result in a denied claim and policy cancellation, regardless of how rarely you drive.

 Frequently Asked Questions About Rideshare Insurance